education.vic.gov.au

 Schools must:

-• enrol eligible students who are new to the Victorian government school system under the name contained in their supporting documentation (primarily their birth certificate)
+• enrol eligible students who are new to the Victorian government school system using the name on their supporting documents (usually their birth certificate)

 • maintain and update student details obtained on enrolment

-• provide new families with the privacy collection notice and keep all information securely and managed in accordance with the department’s privacy policiesExternal Link and Victorian privacy laws.
+• provide new families with the privacy collection notice and keep all information secure and managed in accordance with the department’s privacy policyExternal Link and Victorian privacy laws.

 Specialist school enrolments are subject to additional evidence requirements.
 Refer to Enrolment in specialist schools for more information.